maralkh/Manifold-Learning/README.md

 # Manifold Learning
-exploring manifold learning in collaboration with Claude Sonnet
+Exploring manifold learning in collaboration with Claude Sonnet.

 *** in progress

 *** most of the content is AI generated (under review)

+*** feel free to contribute